EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets the maximum rooting depth as a fraction of total soil depth. rootMaximumDepth_fracSoilD
+Maximum rooting depth as a fraction of total soil depth.

 **Parameters**
 - **Fields**